 Dr. LeslieBeth Wish, nationally recognized psychotherapist, relationship expert, and author of Training Your Love Intuition, exclusively tells Elite Daily that dreaming about menstruating “is unique to the situation of each person” and can either be a positive or negative experience.

 One way to approach your own dream interpretation is to consider the underlying moods in your dream, as well as what the people, objects, and/or circumstances mean to you during your waking hours.
 These factors can really guide you along as you try to make a little sense of what’s happening in your dreams.
 In the case of dreaming about your period, consider what doing so might mean on a subconscious level.
 Is your period painful?
 Do you have PMS-induced mood swings that let up when that first red spot finally shows up in your underwear?
-Do you often think about your period in connection to fertility, or even to sex?
+Do you often think about your period in connection to fertility?

 What does it mean to dream about menstrual blood?